ems-project/ems-project.github.io/elasticms-web/parameters.md

 Can fine tune the ems_weblize twig filter by adjusting the regex used to replace some characters by a dash `-`.
 Default value `/([^a-zA-Z0-9\_\|\ \-\.])|(\.$)/`

+### EMS_STORE_DATA_SERVICES

+Define (JSON format) the store data services, in the priority order.
+See the [Stora Data documentation](../recipes/store-data.md) for more details.
+By default, the store data functionalities are disabled.

 ## Elasticms Form Bundle variables

 ### EMSF_HASHCASH_DIFFICULTY